-- 8.1 The full report shall be submitted to the HEM Team within a length of time (but not exceeding 4 months) from the end of the fieldwork.
-A full digital copy shall be supplied to the HEM team. - 8.2 This report must contain: - The aims and methods adopted in the course of the archaeological programme.
+8.1 The full report shall be submitted to the HEM Team within a length of time (but not exceeding 4 months) from the end of the fieldwork, with a copy supplied to the EHER.
+A full digital copy shall be supplied to the HEM team.

+8.2 This report must contain:

-- Location plan of excavated areas in relation to the proposed development.
-At least two corners of excavated areas shall be given 10 figure grid references. - A section/s drawing showing depth of deposits including present ground level with Ordnance Datum, vertical and horizontal scale. - Methodology and detailed results including a suitable conclusion and discussion.
-Where appropriate the discussion should be completed in consultation with the Eastern Counties Research Agenda and Strategy (Brown and Glazebrook 2000). - All specialist reports or assessments - A concise non-technical summary of the project results. - 8.3 An EHER summary sheet shall also be completed within four weeks.
+- The aims and methods adopted in the course of the archaeological programme. - Location plan of excavated areas in relation to the proposed development.
+At least two corners of excavated areas shall be given 10 figure grid references. - A section/s drawing showing depth of deposits including present ground level with Ordnance Datum, vertical and horizontal scale. - Any relevant borehole logs and explanation from previous site investigation works - All specialist reports - Methodology and detailed results including a suitable conclusion and discussion.
+Where appropriate the discussion should be completed in consultation with the Eastern Counties Research Agenda and Strategy (Brown and Glazebrook 2000). - 8.3 An EHER summary sheet shall also be completed within four weeks.
 This will be completed in digital form (copy can be emailed).
 This shall include a plan showing the position of the trenches. - 8.4 All parts of the OASIS online form must be completed for submission to the EHER.
 This should include an uploaded .pdf version of the entire report (a paper copy should also be included with the archive). - 8.4 Publication of the results at least to a summary level (i.e. round up of archaeology in Essex in Essex Archaeology and History) shall be undertaken in the year following the archaeological field work.
 An allowance shall be made within the costs for full publication in an appropriate journal.